Easy Raspberry Lemonade

 • Raspberries.
 You can use frozen raspberries OR fresh raspberries to make raspberry lemonade from scratch.
 They’ll both work beautifully!
 If I’m using frozen berries, I like to thaw them for a bit in advance, if I can, since they’ll be easier to work with.

 • Sugar.
 Next up is granulated sugar (white sugar or cane sugar).
-It dissolves easily and helps make the raspberry syrup for this lemonade recipe.
+It dissolves easily and helps make the raspberry syrup for this fresh lemonade recipe.

 • Water.
 Then comes some water.
 You’ll use some to make the raspberry syrup, then pour the rest into the pitcher to make the lemonade.